December 23, 2022 – January 2, 2023

-The University of Florida campus is following statewide guidance to prevent the spread of the novel coronavirus SARS-CoV-2, aka COVID-19.
-We will maintain our equipment and will clean the commonly touched objects and surfaces, but please help us by doing your part to stay healthy.
+The University of Florida campus is following CDC guidance to prevent the spread of the novel coronavirus SARS-CoV-2, aka COVID-19.
+We have developed safety SOPs to maintain our equipment and clean the commonly touched objects and surfaces, but please help us by doing your part to stay healthy.
 Wear a face mask in all settings where you anticipate close contact with another person outside your immediate household.
 Wash your hands often with soap and water for at least 20 seconds.
-If soap and water are not available, please use an alcohol-based hand sanitizer.
-Please stay home if you are sick or if you recently (last 14 days) visited an area where COVID-19 has been detected.
+If soap and water are not available, use an alcohol-based hand sanitizer.
+Please stay home if you are sick or if you recently (last 14 days) visited an area where COVID-19 is actively spreading.

-The following links provide key guidance, resources and contacts for the different kinds of questions you may have:
+The following links provide key guidance, resources and contacts for other questions you may have:

 - UF Research: https://research.ufl.edu/covid-19-updates.html